rwbaskette/spark-vllm-docker/README.md

 ```

 Each physical port on Spark has two pairs of logical interfaces in Linux.
-Current NVIDIA guidance recommends using only one of them, in this case it would be `enp1s0f1np1` for Ethernet and `rocep1s0f1` for IB.
+Current NVIDIA guidance recommends using only one of them, in this case it would be `enp1s0f1np1` for Ethernet, but use **both** `rocep1s0f1,roceP2p1s0f1` for IB.

 You need to make sure you allocate IP addresses to them (no need to allocate IP to their "twins").